Udarthegreat/My-ideas/README.md

 This is simple enough at this point were it does not merritt its own file.
  - classes with multiple words in them should be seperated by _ not -
    - exception for the previous rule is when it is a file then use -
- - indents should be 4 spaces (so tabs should be bound to 4 spaces)
+ - indents (tabs) should be 4 spaces (so tabs should be bound to 4 spaces)
  - have a empty line at the end of every file
  -